Skip to main content

 The block preview is just the block rendered with sample data.
 And you'll just need to set the parameter preview as an array of that sample data.

-For example, if you have a "Team Member" block (as above) which has 3 fields: image, title, and description, you can set the preview parameter as follows:
+For example, if you have a "Team Member" block (as above) that has 3 fields: image, title, and description, you can set the preview parameter as follows:

 'preview' => [